febriatk/weather-clustering-with-k-means/README.md

 # WEATHER CLUSTERING

-This project implements K-Means clustering algorithm for analyzing weather data, with built-in visualization for cluster results.
-The data used for this project consists of daily weather data from the Banyuwangi region throughout January 2022.
+This project implements the K-Means clustering algorithm in Python to analyze weather patterns based on multidimensional variables, including temperature, humidity, rainfall, solar radiation, and wind speed.
+The dataset comprises daily weather observations from the Banyuwangi region during January 2022, with built-in visualizations provided to effectively showcase the clustering results.
+The analysis revealed dominant patterns associated with rainy weather conditions.

 ## Features
 - K-Means Clustering implementation in Python